The Early Years, 1928-1940

 Unity – Living into God’s Mission, 2016 – Present

 Pastor Erica began her ministry with BPBC in the fall of 2016.
 Since that time, BPBC has united together under a new mission statement.
 Strategic planning and visioning work began in the spring of 2018.
-With the formation of a new budget, new leadership structure and new ministry teams, BPBC is entering into their 90th anniversary with new hope for tomorrow.
+With the formation of a new budget, new leadership structure and new ministry teams, BPBC is leaning into new hope for tomorrow.

-Associate Pastor of Spiritual Formation, Sara Clarke Turpin (2014 – Present)
+Associate Pastor of Spiritual Formation / Interim Senior Pastor, Sara Clarke Turpin (2013 – Present)

 Summer Youth Intern, Jessica Jenkins (2016)